In the custom software development

-, goals tend to evolve dramatically.
+process, goals tend to evolve dramatically.
 The application you initially set out to develop often looks very different from the one you end up with, precisely because you learn more about what you need and the best way to accomplish it at every step of the development process.
-In fact, even at the very beginning, as you select a software development partner, you will likely make discoveries that help you shift your project in a more effective direction.
+Even at the very beginning, as you select a software development partner, you will likely make discoveries that help you shift your project in a more effective direction.

 This project malleability can make it particularly difficult to identify a custom software development firm.
 How can you decide who will best support your goals when the goal posts are likely to move?
 It’s a tricky prospect, but by understanding the type of firm you’re working with and how it aligns with your needs, it is possible.